danielmatthew/website/work.md

 - Parse
 - Framer

+### Learning
+Q: When is a developer never not learning?
+A: Never!

+- Swift

-### Picking up steam
+### Modern
-Keeping an eye out for projects that I can use these technologies with:
+Keeping an eye out for commercial projects that I can use these technologies with:

 - Angular
 - Ember